no382001/template_scheme/README.md

 ### 1. Parsing (Lexical Analysis)

-- The input Scheme program is encapsulated in a constexpr lambda for compile-time availability.
+- The input Scheme program is streamed into a variable template parameter character by character
 - A template-based recursive tokenizer processes each character, skipping whitespaces (in cases where they are not needed anymore) and categorizing tokens.
 - These tokens are used to construct an AST, represented using variadic template classes to model Scheme's list structures.